-Jonna and Bree are two sisters who while taking a swim at the local indoor pool, get trapped when the owner closes up the pool for the long weekend.
-The two sisters end up getting trapped in the pool while trying to retrieve a wedding ring from the drain.
-The fibreglass pool cover traps them in the water but with the temperature dropping fast and Bree suffering from Diabetes, this isn't the only problem they face when a sadistic employee also plans on making their lives hell.
+Jonna and Bree are two sisters who while taking a swim at their local indoor pool, get trapped when the owner closes up the pool for the long weekend.
+The two sisters end up getting stuck inside the pool while trying to retrieve a wedding ring from the drain.
+The fibreglass pool cover traps them in the water, but with the temperature dropping fast and Bree suffering from Diabetes, this isn't the only problem that the two sisters face when a sadistic employee also plans on making their lives a living hell.

-With 12 Feet Deep, we have another film that delivers a movie that is set mostly in a singular location.
-This time around, instead of just being trapped in a phone booth, room, hotel room, coffin or on a chairlift in below zero temperatures we are trapped with two sisters who have been locked beneath a fibreglass cover in an Olympic-sized swimming pool.
-This seems pretty relaxed compared to a lot of the other films that have tried to use this single location as a way of creating unease and tension.
+In 12 Feet Deep, we have another movie that gives us a story that is set prominently in a singular location.
+This time around, instead of being simply confined to a phone booth, room, hotel room, coffin or on a chairlift while in below zero temperatures we are trapped with two sisters who have been locked beneath a fibreglass cover in an Olympic-sized swimming pool.
+This seems pretty relaxed compared to a lot of those other films that have tried to use this single location as a way of creating unease and tension.

 The biggest problem with this movie is the characters.
 Not one single character here is likeable.
-We have two sisters who spend the entire film bickering and fighting.
-I get that the situation they are put into causes both to stress and tensions set in.
+We have two sisters who spend the entire story bickering and fighting.
+I get that the situation that they have both been put into causes them both to stress and tensions set in.
 But the number of problems these two sisters have, I was left wondering how these two even stay in contact with each other.
-Their relationship is riddled with jealousy and the amount of secrets that arise from their arguing made me wonder why they even try and stay friendly.
+Their relationship is riddled with jealousy and the number of secrets that arise from their arguing made me question why they even bothered trying to stay friendly.
 I'd have cut contact with my sibling if they were this messy.

-The film also tries to throw in ways that the sisters try to escape their predicament.
+The film also tries to throw in ways that these sisters try to escape their predicament.
 The way they end up trying to escape is one of the most frustrating things in this film.
-The sisters wait right until the very end to try something they originally try at the beginning of the film.
-Instead of sticking with it, they give up and argue for an hour and a half and when something is revealed about one of the sister's concerning her health, only then do they try to repeat the same thing and it's just all too easy.
-The ending of the film also just ends and the evilest person in the film gets away.
-It's all very annoying.
+The sisters wait right until the very end to try something that they originally try at the very beginning of the movie.
+Instead of sticking with it, they give up and argue for an hour and a half and when something is revealed about one of the sister's concerning her health, only then do they try to repeat the same thing, and it's just all too easy.
+The ending of the film also just ends, and the evilest person in the movie gets away.
+It's all very frustrating.

-Visually, I think 12 Feet Deep looks great.
-For a movie set in a pool for most of its running time, it has a lot of neat visual tricks up its sleeve.
-We have a lot of slow motion shots of people swimming, gorgeous tracking shots and some really beautiful underwater takes.
+Visually, I think that 12 Feet Deep looks excellent.
+For a movie that is set in a pool for most of its running time, it has a lot of neat visual tricks up its sleeve.
+We have a lot of slow-motion shots of people swimming, gorgeous tracking shots and some really beautiful underwater takes.
 These are the things that I found most appealing about 12 Feet Deep.
-The rest left me rather cold.
+The rest left me somewhat cold.
 It doesn't help that a lot of the film is drenched in dark tones and the film is drained of all colour besides blue.

 Lastly, the acting is terrible.
 Really sad for a movie that features Tobin Bell but he is only in the film for two minutes.
-Nora-Jane Noone from The Descent plays one of the sisters and is the least problematic of the four characters in the movie.
-She delivers the best performance but that's not saying much at all with one.
-Both Alexandra Park and Diane Farr are two characters who spend most of the film arguing.
-One is the screw-up sister who causes all the problems and Diane Farr plays an angry ex-con who likes a bit of sadistic torture.
+Nora-Jane Noone from The Descent plays one of the sisters and is the least problematic of the four characters in the film.
+She delivers the best performance, but that's not saying much at all with this one.
+It's Alexandra Park and Diane Farr who are the two characters who spend most of the film arguing.
+One is the screw-up sister who causes all the problems, and Diane Farr plays an angry ex-con who likes a bit of sadistic torture.